South Asians in Hong Kong: Languages

 The South Asians of Hong Kong are usually multilingual, with many attaining trilingual fluency or more.
-Most are fluent in both English and a mother tongue (such as Sindhi, Gujarati or Punjabi) and many are fluent in Hindi, Pashto and/or Urdu as well.
-In addition, some may also study Sanskrit, Arabic or (for the Parsis) Avestan for religious reasons.
+Most are fluent in both English and a mother tongue (such as Sindhi, Tamil, Gujarati, or Punjabi) and many are fluent in Hindi–Urdu as well.
+In addition, some may also study Sanskrit, Arabic, or Avestan for religious reasons.
 The command of Cantonese is more variable; one 2006 survey of South Asian parents with children attending school in Hong Kong showed that more than 80% were illiterate in Chinese, while 60% could not speak Cantonese at all.

 Among respondents to the 2011 Census who self-identified as Indian, 37.2% stated that they spoke English as their usual language, 4.6% Cantonese, and 57.9% some other language.
 With regards to additional spoken languages other than their usual language, 52.0% stated that they spoke English, 30.7% Cantonese, and 7.0% Mandarin.
 (Multiple responses were permitted to the latter question, hence the responses are non-exclusive.)
 10.8% did not speak English as either their usual language nor an additional language, while the respective figures for Cantonese and Mandarin were 64.7% and 93.0%.